 5. Provide appreciative feedback.

 Part of leading through others is providing frequent appreciative feedback.
 Recognize people when they do something well.
 Recognize them for being effective communicators and relationship-builders.
 Rewarding people with appreciative feedback enables people to see that you value them, which builds trust and builds the foundation needed to have successful constructive performance discussions.
 We stress the importance of giving appreciative feedback 1:1.
-When you give appreciative feedback in a group setting, you run risk of appearing to be unfair.
+When you give appreciative feedback in a group setting, you run the risk of appearing to be unfair.

 6. Provide effective coaching.

 Part of building trust is also providing specific, timely, direct constructive feedback.
 Find the courage to have the difficult conversation right away.
 Make it a coaching conversation, not a threatening one.
 Be clear about the mistake or the problem.
 Is it behavioral?
 Is it about work performance?
 Say you want the recipient to be successful.
 State what happened and why it didn’t work.
-Often the biggest factor is helping people become aware of the impact of their actions or behaviors.
+Often the biggest factor in change is helping people become aware of the impact of their actions or behaviors.
 Ask the person if they are aware of it.
 Ask how they might have handled it better.
 If they’re at a loss, provide them specific ideas on how to handle it next time.
 Tell them that you want to support them.
 The biggest factor in changing behaviors is helping people see when it is happening.
 Give people the big picture – “here’s how these behaviors are going to impact your career.”